 - Drink a lot of water and stay hydrated to avoid constipation

 - Do not sit for too long time.
-During covid-19 pandemic and work from home environment, people stay on their seats for long hours.
-This habit badly influences the digestive system and increase the chances of hemorrhoids.
+During covid-19 pandemic and work from-home environment, people stay on their seats for long hours.
+This habit badly influences the digestive system and increases the chances of hemorrhoids.

-- Doing regular exercise also helps preventing hemorrhoids.
+- Doing regular exercise also helps prevent hemorrhoids.